Militias renew attacks in Central African town, kill peacekeeper

 Thousands have died in the ethnic and religious conflict that broke out when mainly Muslim Seleka rebels ousted President Francois Bozize in 2013, provoking a backlash from Christian anti-balaka militias.

-The latest incidents this weekend have prompted some 14 humanitarian organizations to suspend their activities in the town, 700 km (435 miles) east of Bangui on the Congolese border, a spokeswoman for the U.N.
+The latest incidents this weekend have prompted 14 humanitarian workers from six organizations to suspend their activities in the town, 700 km (435 miles) east of Bangui on the Congolese border, a spokeswoman for the U.N.
 Office for the Coordination of Humanitarian Affairs told Reuters.

 An official at French medical charity Medicins Sans Frontieres, which operates the local hospital, confirmed fresh shootings on Sunday.
 But she said the charity remained present.